 This two years collaboration [2009-2010] with ENIS Sfax Tunisia (Maher Ben Jemaa and Moez Krichen) is targetted on testing embedded systems and adaptability (with the Paris project team).
 It is funded by an DGRST - INRIA grant which involves visits on both sides and scholarships for Tunisian students.
-M. Krichen visited Vertecs during one week and T. Jéron and H. Marchand visited ENIS Sfax during one week.
+M. Krichen visited Vertecs during one month in summer 2010, working on test generation from timed automata.

-7.2.5.
+7.2.6.
 Associated team (Equipe Associée) TReaTiES